OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-23.md

 ## 2 Kings 23:33

 And Pharaoh Neco imprisoned him at Riblah in the land of Hamath,
-so that he would not reign in Jerusalem;
+preventing him from reigning in Jerusalem;
 and he imposed on the land a fine of a hundred talents of silver and a talent of gold.

 ## 2 Kings 23:34